Sheriff Sale Information

 Q: How often are Sheriff Sales advertised?

 A: Each Sheriff Sale is advertised in the Centre Daily Times and Centre County Legal Journal once a week for three consecutive weeks prior to the sale.
-Sheriff Sale handbills are posted on the property and in the Centre County Court House at least 30 days prior to the sale date.
+Sheriff Sale handbills are posted on the property and in the Centre County Sheriff’s Office at least 30 days prior to the sale date.

 Q: Is there a warranty on the property?